smithna/NODES2020/README.md

 # NODES2020
-Presentation for Neo4j NODES conference
+Material for *From Local Strategies to Global Patterns* presentation at Neo4j NODES conference, October 20, 2020.